JonathanOmisore/Reddish/README.md

 Usage:

 1. Enter subreddit names in subreddits.txt, line seperated.
 There are already 3 subreddits by default to serve as an example.
+Make sure this file is in the same directory as reddish.py.
-2. Run the command "python [Path/to/]Reddish/reddish.py
+2. Run reddish.py
 3. Press enter to get posts from the next subreddit